intervalia/gulp-component-assembler/README.md

 gulp-component-assembler
 ========================

-`gulp-component-assembler` is a gulp plugin that creates assembled components consisting JavaScript, HTML Templates and Localization strings.
+`gulp-component-assembler` is a gulp plugin that assembles JavaScript components.
+The components are a combination of JavaScript files, HTML Templates and Localization strings.

 `gulp-component-assembler` uses the file assembly.json to define the list of files to assemble into the output component file.
 The component filename will